 Mr. Allen is former chief marketing officer of IBM Cloud at IBM Corporation (NYSE: IBM), an international technology solutions company, a position he held from 2015 until his retirement in 2018.
-Prior to joining IBM, Mr. Allen served as chief marketing and strategy officer at Unisys Corporation (NYSE: UIS) from 2012 to 2015.
+Prior to joining IBM, Mr. Allen served as chief marketing and strategy officer at Unisys Corporation (NYSE: UIS), an international information technology services and consulting company, from 2012 to 2015.
 He previously served as chief executive officer of Vertis Communications, a direct marketing and advertising company, a position held from 2009 to 2010.
 Prior to Vertis Communications, Mr. Allen held several leadership positions with Xerox Corporation, including serving as president of the Global Services and Strategic Marketing Group and president of Production Systems Group, as well as vice president of Xerox Corporation.
 Mr. Allen has served on the board of The ODP Corporation (Office Depot) (NASDAQ: ODP) since 2020, the Lumen Technologies Corporation (NYSE:LUMN) since 2021, and previously served on the boards of NCR Corporation (NYSE: NCR) from 2009 to 2012 and Gateway, Inc. from 2006 to 2007.

-multinational corporations, and background in business development.
+Mr. Allen's qualifications to serve on the Board include his extensive operational and technology experience at major multinational technology services corporations, and his background in business development.
 Mr. Allen also brings public company experience to our Board.